bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 ## Enterprise Metadata Architecture
 ---

-Enterprise metadata plays a critical role across various domains, supporting the description, governance, and operational use of data and technology assets.
-It is essential for:
+Metadata is an umbrella term for many types of data which play a critical roles across various domains, supporting the description, governance, and operational use of data and technology assets.
+Metadata can be both actively curated, as well as a byproduct.
+It is essential for enabling:

-- Data and Information Governance and Architecture
+- Data and Information Governance and Architecture  - specifically semantic lineage, data lineage and privacy/access/security controls
-- Data Engineering and Analytics
+- Data Engineering and Analytics devlopment
+- Business interpretation and understanding of information and analytics
+- Data quality and integrity
 - Technical and Platform Administration
+- Integration, data sharing and interoperability

 **Recommendations**